hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/RestaurantSocialMediaServices/_index.md

 FOR RESTAURANTS ONLY

 _Imagine one day, one of your followers wants to eat out.
 They think "where should eat?" & immediately your brand pops into their mind.
 Why?
-It might be because they've been blasted by your high-quality-educational content every day for the past month!_
+It might be because they've been blasted by your high-quality educational content every day for the past month!_

 ***